 Fortunately for vegans, many of the avoidance foods on the elimination diet are animal-based, so we’ve already got a head start.

-Vegan foods to cut out during the first few weeks of the diet include gluten, nightshades (potatoes, tomatoes, and eggplants), citrus fruits, all soy products, all beans, nuts and seeds, corn, processed fats (such as vegan margarine and hydrogenated oils), alcohol and caffeine, cauliflower, and all sweeteners (including maple syrup, artificial sweeteners, and sugar).
+Vegan foods to cut out during the first few weeks of the diet include gluten, nightshades (potatoes, tomatoes, and eggplants), citrus fruits, all soy products, beans, nut, seeds, corn, processed fats (such as vegan margarine and hydrogenated oils), alcohol, caffeine, cauliflower, and all sweeteners (including maple syrup, artificial sweeteners, and sugar).

 “Foods that are eliminated from the diet are generally replaced with fresh, whole foods, such as vegetables, fruits, legumes, and gluten-free grains,” explains Costa.
 “Those following a plant-based diet will have typically already removed animal products from their diet, so the focus of an elimination diet for those following a plant-based lifestyle would be on removing the other potential food allergens and intolerances.”

-“Plant-based eaters who eliminate all animal products must ensure they consume adequate protein, fiber, essential fatty acids, vitamins B12 and D, minerals, and other vital micronutrients,” she adds and notes that additional supplements in the form of vitamins may be helpful during this time.
+“Plant-based eaters who eliminate all animal products must ensure they consume adequate protein, fiber-rich foods, essential fatty acids, vitamins B12 and D, minerals, and other vital micronutrients,” she adds and notes that additional supplements in the form of vitamins may be helpful during this time.

 How long is the elimination diet?